MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ### Show data and copy values

-added to Report visual action menu the option to show the underlying data in table format.
-Just use the visual "…" in the header, and you'll see the 'Show Data' option.
-Once you see the table, you can long-tap to select and copy values from that table (assuming that there is no Intune policy restricting copying).
+Report visual action menu (...) now has the option to show the underlying data in table format.
+Once in the table, you can long-tap to select and copy values from that table (assuming that there is no Intune policy restricting copying).

 ## October 2018